Santheesh-s/Devops/README.md

 Container Deployment

-Deployment: The final result is an application accessible via the server IP on a designated port (e.g., port 3000).
+Deployment: The application will be accessible via the server IP on a designated port (e.g., port 3000).

 5. Validation & Maintenance
 Verification: Ensure the container status is "Up" and port mappings are correct: